Stereo photography techniques: Limitations of hyperstereo

 Vertical alignment can become a big problem, especially if the terrain on which the two camera positions are placed is uneven.

 Movement of objects in the scene can make syncing two widely separated cameras a nightmare.
 When a single camera is moved between two positions even subtle movements such as plants blowing in the wind and the movement of clouds can become a problem.
 The wider the baseline, the more of a problem this becomes.

 Pictures taken in this fashion take on the appearance of a miniature model, taken from a short distance, and those not familiar with such pictures often cannot be convinced that it is the real object.
 This is because we cannot see depth when looking at such scenes in real life and our brains aren't equipped to deal with the artificial depth created by such techniques, and so our minds tell us it must be a smaller object viewed from a short distance, which would have depth.
 Though most do eventually realize that it is, indeed, an image of a large object from far away, many find the effect bothersome.
 This doesn't rule out using such techniques, but it is one of the factors that need to be considered when deciding whether or not such a technique should be used.

 In movies and other forms of "3D" entertainment, hyperstereo may be used to simulate the viewpoint of a giant, with eyes a hundred feet apart.
-The miniaturization would be just what the photographer (or designer in the case of drawings/computer generated images) had in mind.
-On the other hand, in the case of a massive ship flying through space the impression that it is a miniature model is probably not what the film makers intended!
+The miniaturization would be just what the photographer (or designer in the case of drawings/computer-generated images) had in mind.
+On the other hand, in the case of a massive ship flying through space the impression that it is a miniature model is probably not what the filmmakers intended.

 Hyper stereo can also lead to cardboarding, an effect that creates stereos in which different objects seem well separated in depth, but the objects themselves seem flat.
 This is because parallax appears quantized.